Sunday, January 12, 2025

 Expert Overview

-Dr. Nigel Rawson is a pharmacoepidemiologist and pharmaceutical policy researcher based in Saskatoon, Saskatchewan.
+Dr. Nigel Rawson is a pharmacoepidemiologist and pharmaceutical policy researcher based in Saskatoon.
 He is also a senior fellow with the Fraser Institute.

-Educated in the United Kingdom, he holds an MSc in statistics and a PhD in pharmacoepidemiology.
+He holds an MSc in Statistics and a PhD in Pharmacoepidemiology.
 He held academic research positions in the Universities of London and Southampton in the United Kingdom until the end of 1989, when he became a research scientist at the University of Saskatchewan and later Merck Frosst/MRC Research Professor of Pharmacoepidemiology.
-He was subsequently Professor of Pharmacoepidemiology at Memorial University of Newfoundland.
+He was subsequently professor of Pharmacoepidemiology at Memorial University of Newfoundland.
 His research activities in Canada focused on population-based studies of the use and safety of drugs using administrative healthcare utilization data and the evaluation of issues impacting Canadians’ access to new medicines.

 Nigel Rawson's work for MLI